caltechmsc/screampp-docs/README.md

           { chain-id = 'A', residue-number = 12 },
           { chain-id = 'A', residue-number = 15 },
       ]
-      # Exclude residue 50 on chain B from optimization, even if it's near a ligand.
+      # Exclude residue 50 on chain B from optimization.
       exclude = [
           { chain-id = 'B', residue-number = 50 },
       ]
       ```

-  3.  **`"LigandBindingSite"`**: Optimizes all protein residues within a certain radius of a specified ligand.
+  3.  **`"ligand-binding-site"`**: Optimizes all protein residues within a certain radius of a specified ligand.
+Note the `kebab-case` for field names.
       ```toml
       [residues-to-optimize]
       type = "ligand-binding-site"